rocktronica/OneFileCMS/readme.markdown

 ## Credit, License, Et Cetera

-Maintained by github/Self-Evident
+- Maintained by github/Self-Evident

-Original concept and development by github.com/rocktronica
+- Original concept and development by github.com/rocktronica

-Contributors: A. M Balakrishnan, github.com/codeless, github.com/fermuch
+- Contributors: A. M Balakrishnan, github.com/codeless, github.com/fermuch

-Written in PHP, JavaScript, HTML, CSS, and SVG.
+- Written in PHP, JavaScript, HTML, CSS, and SVG.

-Available under the MIT and BSD licenses.
+- Available under the MIT and BSD licenses.

-Icons for versions thru 1.1.6 by [famfamfam](http://www.famfamfam.com/).
+- Icons for versions thru 1.1.6 by [famfamfam](http://www.famfamfam.com/).

-To report a bug or request a feature, please file an issue via Github.
+- To report a bug or request a feature, please file an issue via Github.

-And, of course, please feel free to fork away!
+- And, of course, please feel free to fork away!

 ##Needed/potential/upcoming improvements

 - With Chrome, and possibly Safari, issue with Edit page: Clicking browser [back] & then browser [forward],  with file changed and not saved.
 On return (after [forward] clicked), file still has changes, but indicators are green (saved/unchanged).
 Does not affect FF 7+ or IE 8+.
-- Issue with Chrome's XSS filter: Editing some legitimate files with OneFileCMS will trigger the filter and disable much of the javascript provided functionallity, but only while on edit page with such a file, and only after a [Save].
+- Issue with Chrome's XSS filter: Editing some legitimate files with OneFileCMS will trigger the filter and disable much of the javascript provided functionallity, but only while on the edit page with such a file, and only after a [Save].
-- Connection is not encrypted (doesn't use SSL), so passwords & usernames are sent in clear text during login.
+- The connection is not encrypted (doesn't use SSL), so passwords & usernames are sent in clear text during login.
   (However, this is true of most online login systems, unless SSL or the like is employed.)
 - Be aware that only some very basic data & error checking is performed.
 (But, it's getting better...)
-  On Windows, for instance, it's possible to create folders that are subsequently inaccessible and undeletable by Windows.
+  On Windows, for instance, it was possible to create folders that are subsequently inaccessible and undeletable by Windows.
 (Yea, I found out the hard way...)
-(However, I *think* this issue is fixed.)
+(However, I *think* that issue is fixed.)
 - Anything else?

 --------------------------------------------------------------------------------